lcx366/STARMATCH/README.md

 ## Next release

-- Add aberration and light time correction
 - Find the inverse transformation of distortion models
-- How to eliminate outliers in GPR
+- Eliminate outliers in GPR
-- Solve the problem of wrong matching of source-star pairs for especially close point sources due to the large tolerance setting in 3D-Tree method

 ## Reference